-We gave advice to the BBC Panorama team making a programme about G4S-run Medway secure training centre, ‘Teenage Prison Abuse Exposed’, which was broadcast in January 2016.
-Article 39’s Director was the only professional in a non-statutory role to be interviewed by the Medway Independent Improvement Board, established by the Justice Secretary following the serious abuse revelations.
-After publication of the Board’s report, the Government announced it would be taking control of the centre from G4S.
+10. We gave advice to the BBC Panorama team making a programme about G4S-run Medway secure training centre, ‘Teenage Prison Abuse Exposed’, which was broadcast in January 2016.
+Our Director was the only professional in a non-statutory role to be interviewed by the Medway Independent Improvement Board, established by the Justice Secretary after the abuse revelations.
+Following publication of the Board’s report, the Government announced it would be taking control of the centre from G4S.
 We submitted information about the child prison to the Medway Safeguarding Children Board, and lobbied directly, and through the media, for the Board to launch a serious case review.
 In February 2017, the Board announced it would be establishing such a review.
 The serious case review was published in January 2019 (see our analysis here), after which we co-ordinated a joint letter (36 signatories) calling for the Government to cancel its plans to convert the prison into its first experimental secure school.

 11. We obtained the independent medical advice given to Ministers on the safety of restraint techniques approved for use with children in custody, children taken by escort to custody and children taken on aircraft for deportation.
 The Guardian newspaper published the story at the end of 2016 and a question was subsequently asked in Parliament.
 In response, the Government said it would consider annually publishing the medical risk assessment with other restraint review information.